 If you’re looking for a good travel laptop in the ThinkPad family, take a look at the X-series first.
 They are the smallest and lightest, while still packing really impressive specs.
 In Apple’s lineup, the MacBook Air is the lightest, but most of the regular MacBooks and MacBook Pros are quite compact too (as they should be for such a high price).

 To be straight-up with you, if you want a portable, compact laptop with great specs that will last you over a decade, just go with a new or manufacturer-refurbished Lenovo ThinkPad X-series or Apple MacBook.
-For $1,000* or so, you’ll be able to get something amazing from Lenovo.
-For something similar from Apple, you can expect to pay around $1,500*.
+For under $1,000*, you’ll be able to get something amazing from Lenovo.
+For something similar from Apple, you can probably expect to pay around $1,500*.
 If you take great care of it and resist the temptation to buy something shiny and new along the way, either of these options will suit your needs for many years to come.

 * This recommendation was written in 2021.
 As time goes on, the specific models, numbers, and prices will certainly change, but the fundamentals about which components are critical in a laptop have stayed the same for decades.
 This laptop buying guide was written to help you focus on the most important features to keep a computer running fast long into the future, regardless of what year you’re reading it in.